Animal Super Squad

 Animal Super Squad is a fun, frantic physics based rollercoaster ride of mistimed jumps and special abilities.
 From developer DoubleMoose and Armin Ibrisagic, of Goat Simulator fame, so we can expect crazy animal antics from the finished product if that’s anything to go by.
-This time around we were lucky enough to thoroughly test out the Nintendo Switch version of the game but it is also available on Steam, PlayStation 4, mobile formats and hopefully heading to Xbox at some point soon.
+This time around we was lucky enough to thoroughly test out the Nintendo Switch version of the game but it is also available on Steam, PlayStation 4, mobile formats and hopefully heading to Xbox at some point soon.

 You initially take control of a chicken who is equipped with a bizarre toilet on wheels, powered by rockets and magic.
 The game features an assortment of different animals and vehicles which can be unlocked as progression is made through the adventure mode.
 Each of the vehicles has its own unique ability, ranging from a speed boost to flight, with the purpose of helping you to get to the end of each course.
 The game plays very similar to the likes of Urban Trial Freestyle, I lost many an hour to this game on PSVita, crossed with Little Big Planet.
 Although the main campaign is relatively short the dev team have played it smart by placing a big focus on creative play.
 All of the great user-generated content should help keep Animal Super Squad alive for a number of years if the game proves popular.
 Even if you are not a creator it will draw you back in from time to time to just check out what fantastic new content has been created by the community.
 All of the assets of the game are available from the off to use in the level editor mode and for free, it essentially allows for regular content updates with minimal effort.